IBM/real-time-payments-chatbot/README.md

 ![](doc-images/deploy-ibm-cloud.png)

 2. In Toolchains, click on `Delivery Pipeline` to watch while the app is deployed.
-Once the app is deployed, you can launch it through the app url.
+The logs can provide details on the deployment of the application or any issues.

 ![](doc-images/toolchain.png)

 3. Navigate to IBM Cloud dashboard to find your application.
 You can find app details and and services created and configured for the application

 ![](doc-images/app.png)

+You will need to [configure Watson Assistant](#3-configure-watson-assistant) prior to launching the app.

 # Run the Application Locally
 Follow these steps to setup and run this code pattern.
 The steps are described in detail below.